skagra/diy-cpu/docs/build-and-run.md

       * `os` - The *operating system*.
 Actually just an interrupt handler and settings for the `IRQ` vector and reset vector.
       * `tests` - Machine code tests to check all machine code instructions are correctly implemented.

-1. Run `microasm` to build the µcode ROM images and decoder ROM images:
+1. Run `microasm` to build the Î¼code ROM images and decoder ROM images:

-   * `uROM-[0-5].bin` - µcode routines executed by the *control unit* to orchestrate the operation of the CPU.
+   * `uROM-[0-5].bin` - Î¼code routines executed by the *control unit* to orchestrate the operation of the CPU.
    * `mModeDecoder.bin` - Addressing mode decoder ROM.
    * `mOpDecoder.bin` - Machine instruction decoder ROM.

    If you run via `Ctrl f5` in Visual Studio Code then the correct parameters will be supplied.

-   Otherwise you need to supply the the directory containing the µcode definitions and an output directory.
+   Otherwise you need to supply the the directory containing the Î¼code definitions and an output directory.

    For example, from the root directory of the repo:

       `dotnet run --project microasm ucode <output-dir>`

-1. Configure the `digital` circuit simulator to use the built µcode and decoder ROMs.
+1. Configure the `digital` circuit simulator to use the built Î¼code and decoder ROMs.

    * Run `digital` and open `digital/generic/CPU.dig`.